☎️ Advice on +43 (0) 664 1923560

 • Saw blades with plastic bonding

-In the lapidary field, usually the first two types are used.
+In the lapidary field, the first two types are usually used.

 Saw blades with mechanical bonding